AjNavneet/CustomerChurn_HyperTuned_NN_PyTorch/readme.md

 1. Install the required libraries listed in `requirements.txt`.
 2. Execute the code in the `Notebook` folder using Jupyter Notebook.

 ---

-## Key Concepts Explored

-1. Data preprocessing, including handling categorical and numerical features.
-2. Dealing with imbalanced datasets and techniques such as data augmentation and SMOTE.
-3. Label encoding for categorical features and scaling for numerical features.
-4. Understanding hyperparameters, dropout, learning rate, regularization, early stopping, and checkpoints.
-5. Tuning hyperparameters such as dropout, learning rate, epochs, early stopping, and checkpoints in PyTorch.
-6. Saving model checkpoints for future use.

----